 Shiva agreed a £103m deal to buy the prominent NCP-operated car park, which had a lease break in 2016, from LaSalle Investment Management in February 2015.
 Shiva Hotels secured the deal ahead of around 16 bidders, which were thought to include HB Reavis and Legal & General and well as a handful of private investors.

-The Marylebone Lane Hotel is one of a handful of luxury lifestyle hotels being brought forward by Shiva Hotels, which includes two further development sites, Morley House on Holborn Viaduct and the former Soho Works site on Great Marlborough Street and Poland Street.
+The hotel in Marylebone is one of a handful of luxury lifestyle hotels being brought forward by Shiva Hotels, which includes two further development sites, Morley House on Holborn Viaduct and the former Soho Works site on Great Marlborough Street and Poland Street.
 In addition, The Guardsman, off Buckingham Gate, and Middle Eight, in Covent Garden (formerly known as the Kingsway Hall Hotel and which has had a £50m refurbishment and repositioning), are scheduled to open to guests this Autumn.

 Rishi Sachdev, managing director of Shiva Hotels, said: “This is a challenging time for everyone involved in the hospitality sector and our near-term focus continues to be on working closely with all our stakeholders to navigate through this period of uncertainty.